 Drift Analysis allows the engineer to evaluate the impacts of temporary over-Takt cycle time work conditions on mixed-model production assembly lines with fixed TAKT times during portions of the day.

 Many mixed production assembly lines can experience significant fluctuations in station cycle time based upon the specific work content required for each configuration (a variant of model and options) of a product being produced.

 In order to maximize productivity, those companies often select a line rate (Takt Time) which is less than the peak cycle time of their highest work content product.
 Alternatively, some companies struggle with product quality or cycle time repeatability issues which also create cycle times in stations that exceed the line Takt.

 Proplanner's powerful Drift Analysis capability allows the engineer to select a range of actual production orders which can then be evaluated in both the Drift and Gantt chart views as well as in an automatically generated data-set table that can be easily copied and pasted into Excel.
 Start, End, and Break times can be specified for each day of the month and many days can be evaluated concurrently.

 Given the large data set sizes commonly encountered, Proplanner's user interface supports un-docking windows which can be placed in different display monitors.
 Users can also zoom, pan, and filter any of the display views.

 Why do you only consider a handful of product variations when determining a line balance today?

 It's very difficult to maintain, let alone analyze, data at the level of detail necessary for accurate mixed model line balancing without a tool that's specifically designed for the task.
 Proplanner provides that tool.
-When you only consider your top runners, a lot of opportunity is left on the line.
+When you only consider your top runners, a lot of opportunities are left on the line.
 Proplanner will calculate the work content for every model, every option, and every combination.